From the Lowcountry to the Upstate, find your fireplace.

 Ideally, yes.
 A fireplace project involves vent pipe, gas line, electrical, and often tile or stone.
 Hire three or four separate trades and you own the liability and the game of telephone between them.
 One company selling and installing means one accountable party, start to finish—ask about factory training, on-time completion records, and what happens if an inspection fails.

-Every Hearth Dealer in South Carolina
+Every Stove and Fireplace Dealer in South Carolina

 Thompson Gas - Barnwell